-(b) Within 45 days after the Acceptance Date, Seller shall have prepared and provide to Buyer a current (dated after the date of this Agreement) boundary survey of the Real Estate, prepared by a surveyor licensed by the State of Illinois and certified to Seller, Buyer and the Title Company, in a form reasonably satisfactory to Buyer and in a form satisfactory to the Title Company for the issuance to Buyer of a title policy with no exceptions for matters of survey (the "Survey").
+(b) Buyer accepts the existing survey of dated , provided to it by the Seller.
+Buyer at its own expense may obtain a current (dated after the date of this Agreement) boundary survey of the Real Estate, prepared by a surveyor licensed by the State of Illinois and certified to Seller, Buyer and the Title Company, in a form reasonably satisfactory to Buyer and in a form satisfactory to the Title Company for the issuance to Buyer of a title policy with no exceptions for matters of survey (the "Survey").
 The legal description on the Survey shall coincide exactly with that to be set forth on the Title Commitment (as hereinafter defined).
 The Survey will further reflect the location of all utilities, utility easements, and access roadways, both actual or proposed.
 Buyer will review the Survey as part of its investigation of the Property during the Due Diligence Period.
-If the Buyer terminates this Agreement without a Closing other than by reason of a Seller default, then Buyer shall reimburse the Seller for the cost of the Survey.